So, looking for your next monitor and consider 24-inch to be the perfect screen size?

 About The Monitor

 Want an even higher refresh rate?
-The Acer 25XV2QF goes up to 360Hz and it’s even overclockable to 390Hz!
+The Dell AW2523HF goes up to 360Hz!

 Image Quality

 The higher the refresh rate, the lower the input lag, assuming you can maintain appropriately high frame rates.
-That’s why the Aopen 25XV2QF with its 390Hz is the perfect gaming machine for highly competitive players.
+That’s why the Dell AW2523HF with its 360Hz is the perfect gaming machine for highly competitive players.

-What’s more, it has a quick enough response time to keep up with its refresh rate, as well as support for variable refresh rate and backlight strobing all the way up to 390Hz/FPS.
+What’s more, it has a quick enough response time to keep up with its refresh rate, as well as support for variable refresh rate up to 360Hz/FPS.

-The difference between 240Hz and 390Hz is subtle, but for competitive gaming, every little bit counts!
+The difference between 240Hz and 360Hz is subtle, but for competitive gaming, every little bit counts!

-Other features include Black Boost, crosshair overlays and various picture presets.
+Other features include Dark Stabilizer, crosshair overlays and various picture presets.

 Design & Connectivity

-Connectivity options include DisplayPort 1.4, two HDMI 2.0 ports (max 240Hz), a headphone jack and two 2W integrated speakers.
+Connectivity options include DisplayPort 1.4, two HDMI 2.0 ports (max 240Hz), a headphone jack, an audio line-out port and a quad-USB 3.0 hub.

 Alternatives